columbia-comp-design/symbol_finder_firestore/README.md

 ### Using Visiblends's Database
 1. Ask a Visiblends team member for the Firestore private key
+3. In the root directory of your application, create a file with the name of **symbolFinderSecret.json**
-2. copy and past the key into **./symbolFinderSecret.json** file (located in the root directory of your app)
+2. copy and past the key into **./symbolFinderSecret.json** file
 - The key should look like this on your **./symbolFinderSecret.json** file
 ```js
 // (this one is fake, so don't use it!)